-The Selection Advisory Panel will comprise departmental officers and other members at the department's discretion.
+The Selection Advisory Panel will comprise departmental officers and an independent industry panel member.
 Panel members will undertake training to ensure consistent assessment of all applications.
 During consideration of proposals, the Selection Advisory Panel may seek external advice on any aspect of a proposal to inform the assessment process, including from relevant local government agencies, state governments and/or the Australian Local Government Association.

-Any expert/advisor, including Commonwealth Officials, will be required/expected to perform their duties in accordance with the CGRGs.
+Any expert/advisor, including Commonwealth officials, will be required/expected to perform their duties in accordance with the CGRGs.